gwendalminguy/versify/README.md

 - umpush
 - waree

-It can take a while for Versify to execute, since the *LyricsGenius* package makes several API requests and uses *BeautifulSoup* for web scraping each song webpage from Genius.com to find its lyrics.
+It can take a while for Versify to execute, since the *LyricsGenius* library makes several API requests and uses *BeautifulSoup* for web-scraping each song's webpage from [Genius](https://genius.com) to find its lyrics.
 Once done, the script will print to the terminal, for each song, the song title followed by either **Done** or **No Lyrics** when successful.

 The script will print **Encoding Error** if *FPDF* wasn't able to write the lyrics with the chosen font.
 This problem might come from unsupported characters that can't be used by the *FPDF* built-in fonts, and can be solved by using a TrueType font by specifying its name as a command-line argument.